Alex313031/Thorium-Special/README.md

 Right now BUILD.gn is set to icelake, but I will be building for Vishera and IceLake/Comet Lake CPUs (i.e. 2nd-Gen AMD FX "Vishera" and 10th-Gen Intel Core i Desktop/Mobile processors).

+TODO: Make a component build for testing, and start building for haswell.

 ## Building

 Clone and do everything in https://github.com/Alex313031/Thorium except before building, copy the BUILD.gn file in this repo to //chromium/build/config/compiler/, and modify as per below.
 (You can just copy the 'build' dir in this repo into //chromium/src)